 There are two forms of credit called secured debt or unsecured debt.
 The absence of collateral makes debt unsecured.
 The presence of collateral makes it a secured debt.
 Assets or similar things of value can serve as collateral.

-People usually submit collateral for their debt to decrease the risks involved for the lender.
+A borrower can submit collateral for their debt.
+It decreases the risks involved for the lender, because the collateral serves as payment for the debt if the borrower defaults.
 The lender then offers a lower interest rate which cheapens the borrower’s credit payments.
+A property bought on a home loan typically serves as collateral for the said home loan.

 Interest increases whatever it is applied to.
 But over time interest is added on interest.
 This is called compound interest (when interest is added to interest).
 The power of compound interest on a specific financial tool increases as time progresses.
 This gives way to exponential growth possibilities wherever compound interest has enough time to work its magic.